Environmental Cleanup Accomplishments

 Many community members have been following the cleanup process at BNL since the contamination was first discovered, and the Lab has encouraged extensive public participation and input as part of the cleanup process.
 Some of these individuals formed independent groups that focused on providing the Lab and DOE with a community perspective on the cleanup.

-For the past 10 years, the CAC has played a key role by participating in the decision-making processes and advising the Laboratory Director on cleanup issues and other topics important to the community.
+For nearly 15 years, the CAC has played a key role by participating in the decision-making processes and advising Laboratory management on cleanup issues and other topics important to the community.
 The group meets monthly and sets its own agenda; meetings are open to the public, and people who may be interested in serving on the Council are encouraged to attend.

 Environmental Cleanup – Status